-Quantitative analysis of student outcomes.
-In our analysis of the potential effectiveness of online course-taking in improving student outcomes, we aim to adjust for the selective differences between students who take courses online and those who do not, and for factors that affect types and intensity of use over time in models examining associations between how the online instructional system is used and student outcomes.
+In our analysis of the potential effectiveness of online course-taking in improving student outcomes, we aim to adjust for the selective differences between students who take courses online and those who do not and for factors that affect types and intensity of use over time in models examining associations between how the online instructional system is used and student outcomes.
 In particular, we control for student "baseline" demographic characteristics and academic status and experiences (described above), as well as important time-varying high school characteristics.
-Our primary estimation strategy employs panel data models, where we pool data across the four school years (2013-14 through 2016-17) and adjust for stable student, school, grade and year factors (fixed effects) to identify the average effects of online course-taking in high school.
-Over 38 percent of high school students in our sample took at least one course online during high school, and of those taking courses online, close to two-thirds did so in only one year; another quarter took courses online in two years, and the other 12 percent took courses online in three or more years of high school.
+Our primary estimation strategy employs panel data models, where we pool data across the four school years (2013-2014 through 2016-2017) and adjust for stable student, school, grade, and year factors (fixed effects) to identify the average effects of online course-taking in high school.
+More than 38% of high school students in our sample took at least one course online during high school, and of those taking courses online, close to two thirds did so in only 1 year; another quarter took courses online in 2 years, and the other 12% took courses online in three or more years of high school.